ICANN Acronyms and Terms

 Five Year Operating Plan is a means of planning and executing portfolios of ICANN work in alignment to the strategic objectives and goals articulated in the Strategic Plan.
 This plan serves as a link between strategy and the one year operating plan and budget, setting out planned outcomes (key success factors), means of measuring progress (key performance indicators), operational risks, dependencies and resources needed to accomplish goals.

 GAC — Governmental Advisory Committee

 The GAC is an advisory committee comprising appointed representatives of national governments, multi-national governmental organizations and treaty organizations, and distinct economies.
 Its function is to advise the ICANN Board on matters of concern to governments.
 The GAC will operate as a forum for the discussion of government interests and concerns, including consumer interests.
 As an advisory committee, the GAC has no legal authority to act for ICANN, but will report its findings and recommendations to the ICANN Board.
-The Chairman of the GAC is Heather Dryden of Canada.
+For further information about the GAC see the GAC website.

 GNSO — Generic Names Supporting Organization

 The GNSO is the successor to the responsibilities of the Domain Name Supporting Organization (DNSO; see below) that relate to the generic top-level domains.

 The GNSO is the body of six constituencies, as follows: the Commercial and Business constituency, the gTLD Registry constituency, the ISP constituency, the non-commercial constituency, the registrar's constituency, and the IP constituency.